alexdelorenzo/cast_convert/README.md

 # 📽️ Convert videos for Chromecasts
 Identify and convert videos to formats that are Chromecast supported with `cast_convert`.

 `cast_convert` can tell you whether videos will play correctly on your casting devices.
-If they won't, `cast_convert` can convert videos into formats that devices supports.
+If they won't, `cast_convert` can convert videos into formats that devices support.

 [Click here to see a list of supported devices](#supported-devices).

-### What it helps with
+### What this project helps with
 `cast_convert` can identify and correct a video's incompatibility with a device caused by the video's:
  - Video codec
  - Audio codec